yongchao98/NL2TL/README.md

 ( ( ( prop_2 until [176,415] prop_1 ) and prop_3 ) equal prop_4 )
 ```

 The operations we used are U(until), F(finally), G(globally), |(or), &(and), ->(imply), <->(equal), negation.
 Also we allow the time interval definition, like U[0,5], F[12,100], and G[30,150].
-The time numer right now is constrained into integer, and can use infinity to express all the time in the future, like [5,infinite].
+The time numer right now is constrained into integer, and can use infinite to express all the time in the future, like [5,infinite].
 The following are the illustrations.
 More NL-TL pair examples at https://drive.google.com/file/d/1f-wQ8AKInlTpXTYKwICRC0eZ-JKjAefh/view?usp=sharing
 ```
 prop_1 U[0,5] prop_2 : There exits one time point t between 0 and 5 timesteps from now, that prop_1 continues to happen until at this timestep, and prop_2 happens at this timestep.
 ```